ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 The analysis period started on 29th May 2017 and concluded on 10th June 2017.

-### Collection and analysis of ooniprobe network measurements
+### Collection and analysis of OONI Probe network measurements

-Since 2011, OONI has developed multiple [free and open source software tests](https://github.com/TheTorProject/ooni-probe), called ooniprobe, designed to measure the following:
+Since 2011, OONI has developed multiple [free and open source software tests](https://github.com/TheTorProject/ooni-probe), called OONI Probe, designed to measure the following:

 * [Blocking of websites](https://ooni.org/nettest/web-connectivity/);